 One of my absolute favorite oils to use on my body and hair is That’s That Magic.

+What is That’s That Magic?
+That’s That Magic is a handmade moisturizing body and hair oil made from natural oils and fragrances including coconut oil, shea nut oil, almond oil, jojoba oil, and avocado oil.
+Perfect for all skin and hair types.
 I have been using this oil for almost a year now.
 I am a walking testimony of the versatility of this fantastic product.
 For $23 for one bottle or $42 for two bottles, you honestly can’t go wrong.
 Each bottle is about eight ounces of what I call pure tropical paradise.

 The smell will instantly transport you to a much less stressful place than our current life.
 Trust me; no one knows stress like the Queen.

+How can you incorporate this oil into your natural hair and skin routines?
 What’s terrific about this oil is its versatility.
 This moisturizing hair and body oil can be used as a:

+What’s the Queen’s favorite way of using That’s That Magic Oil?
 My absolute way to use this oil is on Saturday Nights for my relaxing “me” time.
 Life gets stressful, and that takes a significant toll on our hair and skin.
 So Saturday night’s are my night, to focus on my beauty routine and relax.
 I fill up the bathtub with bubbles, and a cup of Epsom salt with a few pumps of That’s That Magic oil mixed inside of the salts.

 Not only does the tropical scent fill the bathroom quickly but the oil moisturizes my skin and relaxes me while I lay there with a face mask on reading Michelle Obama’s book on my Kindle.
 I like to light scented candles and put violin or soft jazz playing in the background to take in the relaxing moment.